maurobonfietti/slim4-api-skeleton-crud-generator/README.md

 This package provide a command to generate CRUD endpoints to manage any simple entity/table, in a RESTful API.

-Given an resource, like a table in MySQL, auto-generate simple CRUD endpoints.
+Given a resource, like a table in MySQL, auto-generate simple CRUD endpoints.

 For example, if you have a table with the name 'user', the script generate the new endpoints on routes `/user`.